 Innovative COVID-19 Partnerships: Bringing Community Together to Support Those Experiencing Homelessness

-The COVID-19 Scalable Solutions Collaborative started as a pilot project borne of the need to respond to the crisis exacerbated by the pandemic.
+The COVID-19 Scalable Solutions Collaborative, hosted by the Center of Excellence for Integrated Health Solutions, started as a pilot project borne of the need to respond to the crisis exacerbated by the pandemic.
 Since that time, it has established new pathways – from telehealth services and safety protocols to virtual wellness tools – to find integrated solutions among some of the nation’s most vulnerable populations and communities.
 In the first of this three-part series, community health centers share lessons learned and actionable solutions to bridge access to care.

 Access Services, a participating site in the Center of Excellence for Integrated Health Solution’s collaborative, expanded COVID-19 testing to vulnerable populations within their community by leveraging innovative partnerships to scale their mobile crisis and telehealth services.